Notification of information security breaches

 How to notify us of an information security breach

-Breaches must be reported as key events as soon as reasonably practicable and in any event within five working days of the licensee becoming aware of the event’s occurrence.
+Information security breaches are Key Events and must be reported as soon as reasonably practicable and in any event within five working days of the licensee becoming aware of the event’s occurrence.

 Our guidance on Key Events: Customer data security breach provides further information on submitting this key event.